-Besides the Sugar Skull, the marigold is probably the other element that is most associated with the Dia de los Muertos celebration.
+Besides the sugar skull, the marigold is probably the other element that is most associated with the Dia de los Muertos celebration.
 The marigold, and flowers in general, represent the fragility of life.
-It is believed that the spirits of our departed loved ones come to visit during the celebration and marigolds are used to help guide the spirits with their vibrant color.
+It is believed that the spirits of our departed loved ones come to visit during the celebration, and marigolds are used to help guide the spirits with their vibrant color.

 orange marigolds